iBridges-for-iRODS/iBridges/docs/source/cli.rst

     * - Utrecht University
       - https://github.com/UtrechtUniversity/ibridges-servers-uu

-After installation, you will be able to create an `irods_environment.json` by simply answering questions like which email-address you have.
+After installation, you will be able to create an `irods_environment.json` by simply answering questions such as which email-address you have.
 First find the server name with:

 .. code:: shell